neutralinojs/neutralinojs/README.md

 - You can help us by writing sample Neutralino apps,by composing or improving documentation or by writing code.

 ## Framework Developer Guide

+This guide is for contributors.
+If you are interested only in application development.
+Please check [this](https://neutralino.js.org/docs) guide.

 ### Required tools